Home Resources Guides Pay-per-applicant Guide: Leverage Application-on-demand to Save Hiring Cost

 Pay per click

 Pay per click is the traditional way to pay for advertising on job boards.
-In this method, a recruiter or organization can advertise on a job board and only pay when a user clicks on their ad.
-While this pricing model has worked for years, it has a certain number of disadvantages as the result is never guaranteed and recruiters still have to pay for running the ad.
+In this model, a recruiter or organization can advertise on a job board and pays when a user clicks on their ad.
+While this pricing model has worked for years, it has a certain number of disadvantages.

 Difference between pay per applicant and pay per click